elastic/elasticsearch-net/README.md

 ### Elasticsearch 8.x Clusters

 We have released the next generation of the .NET client for Elasticsearch, which aligns with v8 of Elasticsearch.
 We have renamed this library `Elastic.Clients.Elasticsearch`, and the packages are published on [NuGet](https://www.nuget.org/packages/Elastic.Clients.Elasticsearch/).
-The 8.0.x versions do not offer complete feature parity with the exitsing `NEST` client.
+The 8.0.x versions do not offer complete feature parity with the existing `NEST` client.
 We therefore recommend you thoroughly review our [release notes and migration guidance](https://www.elastic.co/guide/en/elasticsearch/client/net-api/current/release-notes-8.0.0.html) before attempting to migrate existing applications to the `Elastic.Clients.Elasticsearch` library.

 Until the new client supports all endpoints and features your application requires, you may continue to use the latest `7.17.x` client to communicate with Elasticsearch v8 servers.
 Please review [our documentation](https://www.elastic.co/guide/en/elasticsearch/client/net-api/7.17/connecting-to-elasticsearch-v8.html), which describes how to enable compatibility mode and secure communications with a v8 cluster.